jackiepurdue/paper-2019-amr-uba/manuscript.md

 Antimicrobial resistance (AMR) is a global threat to human health.
 Efforts to prevent the spread of AMR rely on surveillance of possible AMR determinants.
-Under-sampled, and uncultured microbial genomes in the form of metagenome data, are a potential source for AMR gene discovery.
+Using phylogenetics to highlight potential sources of AMR could guide researchers in chosing organisms for phenotypic resistance testing.
+A systematic way of classifying AMR gene variants is an important in comparing these phylogenetic relationshits, facilitating research in the feild.
+This study examines relationshipts within sets of previously classified canonical AMR family variants to demonstrate their usefulness in identifying AMR candidates.
-The Resistance Gene Identifier (RGI) and the Comprehensive Antibiotic Resistance Database (CARD) @1ByMfX8Y1 were used to predict resistomes in a data set of 7903 draft quality metagenome assembled genomes @wrBRBdFb  (MAGs) from various uncultivated bacterial and archeal sources (UBAs).
+Canonical sequence data from the Comprehensive Antibiotic Resistance Database (CARD) was used to query CARD prevalence data, NCBI sequence data, and predicted resistomes in in a data set of 7903 draft quality metagenome assembled genomes @wrBRBdFb  (MAGs) from various uncultivated bacterial and archeal sources (UBAs).
-Genes associated with mobile colistin resistance (MCR), and carbapenem resistance, such as Metallo-beta-lactamases (NDM), Klebsiella pneumoniae carbapenemases (KPC), and OXA beta-lactamases were found to be represented in the UBAs.
+Genes associated potentially associated with mobile colistin resistance (MCR) were found in the UBA sources.
+New Dheli beta-lactamases (NDM), Klebsiella pneumoniae carbapenemases (KPC), and OXA beta-lactamases were not found to be represented in the UBAs, but
-[TODO: findings]
+[TODO: "gradient of the AMR trees"]
 [TODO: conclusion]